 - Why do you want to start a business?
-Is it money, freedom, creativity, or some other reason?
+Is it money, freedom, and flexibility, to solve a problem or some other reason?

 - What industries do you know about?

-- Would you want to provide a service or a product?
+- Do you want to provide a service or a product?

 - What do you like to do?